 - Promote your LinkedIn pages on your website and in other appropriate spaces (e.g., employee bios, business cards, newsletters, email signatures, etc.).
 Setting up customized URLs is useful for this.
 You can find the right logos here.

 Assume a brand voice that’s friendly and approachable.
-Accounts that tow the company line to a tee or use too much corporate jargon may deter LinkedIn members from interacting.
+Accounts that tow the company line or use too much corporate jargon may deter LinkedIn members from interacting.

 Be real and relatable, and your audience will be more likely to offer the same in return.

 For example, check out this recruiting post from Allbirds.
 Rather than just highlight available roles or list desired skillsets, they took a unique approach to showcasing the work of one particular employee: